Harsheel Shah (Economics and Accountancy 2005) is our alumni group coordinator for Tanzania.

-- Assisting University representatives from London and being a common point of contact between locals and the university.
+- Assisting City representatives from London and being a common point of contact between locals and the institution.

-- Participate in career fairs and promote City University as the place to study
+- Participate in career fairs and promote City as the place to study

 - Hold counselling sessions/seminars with prospective students on what studying abroad would mean for them, their careers and how best to prepare for it

 - Create awareness of the City brand among locals through word of mouth, blogs and social networks".